brownag/hydricsoils/README.md

   figures to specific indicators

-- \_ Parsing of LRRs and MLRAs where provisional indicators are being tested (new dataset)
+- \_ Parsing of LRRs and MLRAs where provisional indicators are being tested

 - \_ Routines for automatic evaluation of input data to determine which indicators may be met

-- \_ Spatial methods and helpers for creating graphics depicting where indicators are used or not
+- \_ Spatial methods for determining appropriate indicators to consider

+- :heavy_check_mark: Helpers for creating graphics depicting where indicators are used or not (DONE: see `plot_indicator_usage()`)

 ## Disclaimer